block/proto-fleet/miner-web/README.md

 ## Overview

 The source code of the mining dashboard UI is included here.
-For ease of development in non-linux environments, there is a docker compose file to bring up the needed DB and API.
-Alternatively, the swagger server can be used as a proxy for the API.
 Learn more about the tech stack [here](#learn-more).

 ## Directory Layout